-I would describe the film as ’80s answer to Summer of ’42 (1971).
-Stealing Home attempted to do for baby-boomers what the popular 1971 movie did for the greatest generation; a bittersweet reminiscence of days long gone.
+I would describe the film as 1980s answer to Summer of ’42 (1971).
+Stealing Home attempted to do for baby-boomers what the popular 1971 movie did for the greatest generation; a bittersweet reminiscence of days long gone by.
 It’s primarily a coming-of-age tale, beautiful to look at, but, unfortunately, without much depth or feeling.

-Stealing Home was co-written & co-directed by Steven Kampmann and William Porter.
+Stealing Home was co-written and co-directed by Steven Kampmann and William Porter.
 The film is composed of a series of vignettes that work well enough individually, but together they fail to generate the kind of emotional wallop that hits you right in the heart.
-More important, the main character’s suicide, which it’s never explained and makes no sense whatsoever, feels like a manufactured plot device.
+In addition, the main character’s suicide, which is never explained and makes no sense whatsoever, feels like a manufactured plot device.

 It pains me to say this, but I thought Jodie Foster was all wrong for the leading female character.
 I love Foster — she’s a great actor — but I never accepted her in the pivotal role of Harmon’s object of affection.
-Foster is too grounded, too intelligent to be effective as a flaky free-spirited woman (Daryl Hannah would have been perfect).
+Foster is too grounded and too intelligent to be effective as a flaky, free-spirited woman (Daryl Hannah would have been perfect).

 Conclusions & Final Thoughts:

 Despite its good cast, Stealing Home simply fails at what it sets out to accomplish.
 It’s a case of a movie that “bites off more than it can chew.”
 It isn’t a terribly bad movie, more like a well-intentioned failure.
 Color, 98 minutes, Rated PG-13.